 You must create a Cloud Project on the Tuya IoT Platform, add required services (Smart Home, Device Status Notification), and link an app user account.

-3. Is Tuya Cloud API suitable for commercial IoT?
+3. Is Tuya Cloud API suitable for commercial API integrations?

 Yes.
 Many companies use it for building management, retail monitoring, and energy dashboards.